 Do you have a credit card that helps you gain miles, hotel points or even just cash back bonuses?
 Check those out before booking to make sure you take advantage of your rewards.
 If you travel a couple times or more every year, assess your credit card rewards and see if you’re getting the best rewards for your lifestyle.

 If you’re traveling with kids, it might be hard to avoid booking over spring break.
 But if your schedule is more flexible, do some research to find out when your destination is in peak season.
 Locations frequented by students and families over spring break might be swamped in March or April, but other vacation hotspots might hit a slow point during those months.
 Another benefit to shopping outside of the peak season is that you tend to get better deals, so pay attention to price changes over different dates.

 About Your Richest Life

-At Your Richest Life, Katie Brewer, CFP®, believes you too should have access to financial resources (like this financial checklist) and fee-only financial planning.
+At Your Richest Life, Katie Brewer, CFP®, believes you too should have access to financial resources and fee-only financial planning.
 For more information on the services offered, contact Katie today.